BlueTufa/dotfiles/bin/README.md

 ### bash mass update starter
 Skeleton script for finding all occurrences of a regex and replacing it with a different value, recursively.
 Requires `the_silver_searcher` aka `ag` to be installed as a prerequisite.
 Or you can change it to use `grep -rl`.

+### trap example / starter
+Starter script to make sure your script files clean up after themselves, especially when running data operations in the cloud.

+### macos bootstrap
+Not intended to be run as a script, it's more of a reminder of tasks that are needed to get a clean MacOS install started and in a place to consume these scripts.
+Note the `Brewfile` is up one directory.

 ### AWS
 Various AWS and/or ELK helpers that change based on seasonality and my mood.